Arts Faculty 2020/2021

 Co-ordinator of Integrated Arts, Dance

 Susie Clarke is a proud graduate of the Integrated Arts Program and is thrilled to be a part of the faculty at TAS!
 She graduated from the program with a focus in Drama and Dance.
 She went on to study Arts at York University and completed her degree at Trent where she also received her Bachelor of Education.
 Ms. Clarke loves teaching dance at TAS and believes that dance has the power to be more than just about the moves.
 She encourages her students to break through their boundaries and to push themselves to achieve their personal best.
-She has a passion for making art meaningful and to building community.
+She is passionate about creating authentic learning experiences for her students, collaborating with local artists, and building community through the arts.
 Teaching in this program is truly a full circle moment for Ms. Clarke!

 Ms. Lesley Givens